zf223669/Persona_Gestor/README.md

 # 5. Inference by using in-the-wild speech audio
 We provide in-the-wild speech audios from TED Video or you can prepare by yourself (need mono channel). <br>
-Note:We recommand you to use the BEAT pre-trained model for inference. <br>
+Note:We recommend you to use the BEAT pre-trained model for inference. <br>
 All the audio files are in the "data/TED/audio" folder. <br>
-Set the data_dir and processed_dir in the config file to specify the audio directory, like in Step 2. <br>
+1. Set the data_dir and processed_dir in the config file to specify the audio directory, like in Step 2. <br>

-Copy the input_scaler.sav file from BEAT processed data folder to the "src/models/BEAT/" folder. <br>
+2. Copy the input_scaler.sav file from BEAT processed data folder to the "data/TED/audio/" folder. <br>
-run:
+3. run:
 ```
 python src/data/BEAT_Only_Audio/prepare_BEAT_datasets.py
 ```
-Copy the output_scaler.sav and data_pipe_20fps.save files from BEAT processed data folder to the processed data folder. <br>
+4. Then, copy the output_scaler.sav and data_pipe_20fps.save files from BEAT processed data folder to the processed data folder. <br>

-run:
+5. run for generating the gestures:
 ```
 python src/diffmotion/diffmotion_trainer/train_diffmotion.py -m experiment=In_the_wild_audio_WavLM_large_generate.yaml
 ```